contao/docs/docs/manual/layout/module-management/website-search.en.md

 ## Own search forms

-You may have noticed that the "Search Engine" module contains both the search form and the results list, but on many websites these elements are used separately to display a search field in the header.
+You may have noticed that the search engine module contains both the search form and the result list, but on many websites, these elements are used separately to display a search field in the header.
 There are three solutions for this in Contao:

-1. You create a second search module in which you link to the actual search page using the redirect page and include it in the header.
+1. You create a second search module, in which you use the redirect page to refer to the actual search page, and include it in the header.
 2. You create a search form with the form generator.
-This variant is described in[ Creating](../../../formulargenerator/ein-suchformular-erstellen/) a[ Search Form](../../../formulargenerator/ein-suchformular-erstellen/).
+This variant is described in section [Creating](../../../formulargenerator/ein-suchformular-erstellen/) a[ search form](../../../formulargenerator/ein-suchformular-erstellen/).
-3. You create a search form with the module "Own HTML code".
+3. You create a search form with the "Custom HTML code" module.

-**Creating a search form with the HTML module**
+**Create a search form with the HTML module**

 I will introduce the frontend module "Own HTML code" at the end of this page.
 The markup for the search form looks like this: